Christmas Decorations - Are We Done With Tradition?

 As well as a change in colour choices, we’ve also seen other trends emerge with our festive decorations.

 Increase In Eco-conscious Consumers

 With many of us becoming more and more aware of our impact on the environment, consumers are now re-considering their decoration choices with this in mind.
 Searches for ‘eco-friendly Christmas trees’ have seen substantial growth over the past five years, as have ‘eco-friendly Christmas decorations’ and looks set to be just as in demand this festive season too.

 Growth Of Christmas DIY-ers

 It seems many use this time of year to get creative and try their hand at crafts.
-Last year saw a huge increase in people wanting to dive into making homemade decorations, with 130,100 searches for ‘DIY Christmas decorations’ in November.
+Last year saw a huge increase in people wanting to dive into making homemade decorations, with a rise in searches for ‘DIY Christmas decorations’.
 With the run-up to this year’s festive season being a slightly different affair due to lockdown restrictions, this number could be set to increase further, with many using their extra time indoors to get crafty and create their decor.

 So what will your Christmas decorations look like this year?
 Are you a fan of traditional colour schemes for the festive season or are you opting for something a little different for 2020?